skibinska/HealthForge-Coding-Quiz/README.md

 # HealthForge-Coding-Quiz
 Technical test for HealthForge

-# What?
+## What?
  An application that uses the HealthForge Patient API and displays a list of patients.

 The patient list have the following features:

 - Display a list of patients with header columns
-- Clicking on a patient in the list should display that patient's details
+- Clicking on a patient detail button display that patient's details
 - Filtering by first name, last name and zip code

-# How?
+## How?

-## Current tech stack
+Current tech stack:

 - HTML5, Sass
 - Bootstrap
 - vanilla JavaScript

-# Setup
+## Setup

 1. Clone the repository by copy-pasting the following command into your terminal: